CAR-T & the Future of Blood Cancer Debate SeriesEp 1 of 4

 Where they undergo a highly controlled viral transduction.

-A transduction where we literally use a hollowed-out virus, often derived from an HIV lentivirus, mind you, to place the CAR gene directly into the DNA of the patient's T-cells.
-Then those cells have to be multiplied in bioreactors, subjected to rigorous sterility and quality testing, frozen again, and shipped back to the hospital.
+A transduction where we literally use a hollowed-out virus, often derived from an HIV lentivirus, mind you, to splice the CAR gene directly into the DNA of the patient's T cells.
+Then, those cells have to be multiplied in bioreactors, subjected to rigorous sterility and quality testing, frozen again, and shipped back to the hospital.

 Standard GMP manufacturing.